WRITTEN BY BUTTERNUT / SHRIMP SYSTEM

 Age regression, Syskids/System littles, and how to treat them.

 - Age regression littles are different from system littles, because singlets can also age regress.
-People who consider themselves age regressors are people who sometimes mentally regress to a younger age.
+People who consider themselves age regressors are people who may mentally regress to a younger age.
 They may or may not be completely stuck in that mental age while regressing.
-Sometimes the age you feel can be fluid.
+Sometimes, the age you feel can be fluid.
+Always ask for age regressors boundaries, just as you would with system littles.

 Grounding techniques

-Grounding techniques are used for situations where you aren't quite grounded in reality, whether that's dissociation, overthinking, a panic attack, etc. Grounding techniques are incredibly helpful for many people.
+Grounding techniques are used for situations where you may not feel like you are a part of reality, whether that's dissociation, overthinking, a panic attack, etc. Grounding techniques are incredibly helpful for many people.
 Here is a list of some I have compiled: